juristr/juristr.github.com/content/blog/2019-09-25-debug-angular-ivy-devtools.md

 > angular.element($0).scope()
 ```

 ...to your browser's devtools console and get access to the scope of your component to manipulate and inspect it?
 About 3 years ago (man time passes by), I wrote a blog post about [Debugging Angular Applications](/blog/2016/02/debugging-angular2-console/).
 It highlighted how you could easily inspect the component state from the browser devtools console with AngularJS and how that changed with the early versions of Angular (2+).
-In fact with one of the early versions of Angular 2+ there as an API called `ng.probe` that could be used to inspect the component state.
-It was dropped later.
+In fact starting from the early versions of Angular 2+ the `ng.probe` API has been introduced to allow you to interact with the component state from your console.

 <blockquote class="emphasized">"Ivy is an enabler" <cite>Igor Minar</cite></blockquote>

-With Ivy something similar comes again via the `ng` object that is exposed globally.
+With Ivy new APIs have been added to the global `ng` object.
 If you open up your devtools (i.e. Chrome's Devtools) and type `ng`, you'll see something like this:

 {{<figure url="/blog/assets/imgs/ivydebug-ng-api.png" size="full">}}